-First Light: TBA (2025/2026) Single crystal X-ray diffraction is the preferred technique to solve the atomic structure of a crystalline material.
-It is now a routine technique in many research laboratories, however, the limited flux, spectral purity and focusing ability of a lab-source severely limits the size and quality of the crystals that can be
+First Light is expected in 2026!
+Single crystal X-ray diffraction is the preferred technique to solve the atomic structure of a crystalline material.
+It is now a routine technique in many research laboratories, however, the limited flux, spectral purity and focusing ability of a lab-source severely limits the size and quality of the crystals that

 The multimodal in-situ XAS-XRD endstation is used for in-situ / in-operando investigations with a total time resolution of currently about 20s.
 Exemplary data is shown here: In-situ data from the formation of metal halide perovskite thin-films (in-FORM project)